Fantomah: Fictional character biography

 The original Fantomah is a mysterious woman who protects the jungle with her many supernatural powers.
 She loved her jungle and its people and animals, and would often inflict cruel punishment on anyone who threatened any of them.
 When Fantomah uses her powers, her normally beautiful face turns into a blue skull (though her curly blonde hair remains unchanged).

 Powers and abilities

 The original Fantomah exhibited a large number of magical abilities, generally as required by the story's plot.
 Among others, she demonstrated the ability to fly, transform objects into different objects, levitate other objects, cause humans to mutate into other forms, and so on.
 Generally, whenever Fantomah used her powers, she would change her face from a normal human woman to a blue-skinned skull-like visage.

+In other media

+TV series

+By 2023, a live-action Fantomah TV series is in the works.
+The project is a collaboration between Lev Gleason Studios and Campanario Entertainment.